 What’s more exciting than two factions battling it out in intense combat?
 When that combat takes place in a hostile environment.
 Sometimes, it’s the situation that can turn the tides of battle, and teams can use natural dangers to their advantage, as distractions or as danger themselves.

-Open the Library and press Y to navigate to the Community.
-Find and install the Basic Combat Traps Package.
+Open the Library and to navigate to the Community.
+Find and install the Basic Combat Trap Package.
 Return to the Library and add the Laser Spikes Template to your Hotbar.

 Place the Laser Spikes somewhere in the level.
 Remember, you can rotate the Entity to make laser walls also.